 The project to construct the dome was started in 1420 and it was completed in 1436.
 Brunelleschi was obviously a genius.
 He designed several hoisting machines to get all the building materials to a height of over 52 metres and created a double-shelled, self supporting dome which has stood the test of time.
 I am not an engineer and do not feel qualified enough to discuss all the technical details here.
 The full story of the dome is told elsewhere.
 When the dome had been completed, the Duomo could finally be consecrated by Pope Eugenius IV (1431-1447) on 25 March 1436, the first day of the New Year according to the Florentine Calendar.
 The Council of Florence took place here in 1439 (see Florence: Palazzo Medici Riccardi).

-Brunelleschi lived to see the completion of the dome, but died in 1446, shortly after construction of the marble lantern was started.
-Brunelleschi had himself made the design for the lantern, which had to defend again in a competition, but it was not finished until 1461.
-Andrea del Verrocchio (ca. 1435-1488), Leonardo da Vinci’s teacher, then added the copper ball and cross topping the lantern in 1469.
+Brunelleschi lived to see the completion of the dome, but died in 1446, shortly after the construction of the marble lantern had started.
+Brunelleschi himself had made the design for the lantern, which he had to defend again in a competition, but it was not finished until 1461.
+Andrea del Verrocchio (ca. 1435-1488), Leonardo da Vinci’s teacher, then added the copper ball and cross topping the lantern in 1471.
 The cathedral was now finally complete.
 Well, sort of…